JiggityMaggotKetamynes/Chips/ScriptYC.md

 C: Thats why we designed Chips.
 Chips allows users through our websited to directly pair-trade any commodites using perpetual swaps.
 This direct trading creates a novel means for the market to directly speculate on two goods.

-We chose perpetual swaps because it allows traders exposure to price action between goods without the needeing physcial dilivery of the goods in question.
+We chose perpetual swaps because it allows traders exposure to price action between goods without needeing physcial dilivery of the goods in question.

 D:
 - FOREX markets trade 6.6 Trillion in volume daily/ w current protocols and inefficiences.